A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Conclusions

-In order to minimize the correlations in LVE maps to probe HPA, we showed that it can be achieved by matching the \nside\ of LVE maps with the disc radii chosen as closely as possible.
+In order to minimize the correlations in LVE maps to probe HPA, we showed that it can be achieved by matching the \nside\ of an LVE map with the disc radius chosen as closely as possible.
 So instead of using a fixed \nside=16 as originally used~\cite{Akrami2014}, we should use a varying \nside\ grid for generating LVE maps.
-Not only did it reduce the correlations in LVE maps, it also fastens the LVE maps' estimation process.
-Even after matching an LVE map's \nside\ with the disc radius used, the variance of an LVE map's pixels are different.
+Not only does it reduce the correlations in LVE maps as demonstrated in Fig.~[\ref{fig:cov-corr-matrix}], it also fastens the LVE maps' estimation process.
+Even after matching an LVE map's \nside\ grid size with the disc radius used, the variance of an LVE map's pixels are different.
 So using this information gives an improved fit to the estimation of dipole underlying an LVE map.
-We note that in our revalidation of LVE method, the difference is negligible when fitting the dipole from LVE maps as they are and using the diagonal elements of the LVE maps' covariance matrix for a particular disc radius from simulations as weights (inverse variance weighting).
-This could be because of the strong signal to noise ratio in the CMB temperature data.
+We note that in our revalidation of LVE method, the difference is negligible, statistically, when fitting the dipole from LVE maps as they are and using the diagonal elements of the LVE maps' covariance matrix for a particular disc radius from simulations as weights (inverse variance weighting).
+This could be because of the strong signal to noise ratio of the CMB temperature data.
+However there is a variation in the dipole information recovered at the individual map level and can consequently affect the significance of the underlying dipole modulation amplitude in observations.
 We expect that these choices will be more relevant to CMB polarization data which will be undertaken in a future work.
+We also presented how to correctly estimate the bias corrected LVM dipole amplitudes (Eq.~\ref{eq:A_corr}) unlike the simple subtraction (correction) done at the amplitude level.